DirectPay Webhook Events

 - Abandoned payment webhook event

-Using the Account ID here, you can fetch the customer details like Name, BVN, Account Number, and much more via our Information API.
+After a user successfully connects their bank account during the payment process, this event is triggered.
+Using the Account ID here, you can fetch customer details like Name, BVN, Account Number, and much more via our Account Identity API.

 Request